LambrosMgk/Video-Streaming-Service/README.md

 Notes:
-- You must download ffmpeg and place it the "resources/ffmpeg" directory so that the executables can be accessed from within the project, e.g. "resources/ffmpeg/bin/ffmpeg.exe"
+- You must download [ffmpeg](https://www.ffmpeg.org/download.html) (unzip it) and place it the "resources/ffmpeg" directory so that the executables can be accessed from within the project, e.g. "resources/ffmpeg/bin/ffmpeg.exe"

 - The client does a download speed test and sends information about the speed to the server.
-To do that it uses the JSpeedTest library and downloads from one of their servers, if this function doesn't work check their github page for a fresh list of servers and change the URL.
+To do that it uses the [JSpeedTest](https://github.com/bertrandmartel/speed-test-lib/tree/master) library and downloads from one of their servers, if this function doesn't work check their github page for a fresh list of servers and change the URL.

 - This project was developed in the Eclipse IDE, some of the components i installed are: m2e-wtp - JAX-RS configurator for WTP (Optional)